norskeld/sigma/apps/docs/content/combinators/skipUntil.md

 # skipUntil

 `skipUntil` combinator applies source `parser`, ignores its output, and stops after `terminator` parser succeeds.
 Returns a `terminator`'s value.
 Fails if `parser` fails, or with the `terminator`'s error if `parser` succeeds without consuming input.
+A [committed][commit] failure from either of them propagates, and the cursor rewinds to where the combinator started.

 ## Usage